Transformations & Innovations Grants

 Overview

-Given the critical role of the emergency and prehospital care system to protect public health and safety, and provide healthcare in our homes and communities, with the Transformations & Innovations Grants Program, we want to catalyze new and better ways for Californians to engage, receive, and experience emergency response and care.
-This includes rethinking how and where people receive emergency and prehospital care, as well as ensuring care is delivered by first responders and other healthcare providers who reflect and respect the rich diversity of our communities.
+Given the critical role of Emergency Medical Services (EMS) to provide emergency and urgent healthcare in our homes and communities, with the Transformations & Innovations Grants Program, CARESTAR seeks to catalyze new and improved ways for Californians to request, receive, and experience EMS response and care.
+This includes rethinking how and which EMS agencies are activated to respond, the type and location of care provided, as well as ensuring care is delivered by first responders and other healthcare providers who reflect and respect the rich diversity of our communities.
+Understanding and addressing racial disparities in response or care should be central to the vision for change.

-• prioritize the experiences, needs, and ideas of residents who identify as Indigenous, Black, Latinx, Asian, or another racialized group - as well as communities that have historically been under-resourced;
+community organizations or individuals representing the experiences, needs, and ideas of local residents who identify as Indigenous, Black, Latinx, Asian, or another racialized group - as well as communities that have historically been under-resourced.

 Grant Details

-APPLICANTS: Collaboratives can be in any stage of development, from the early introduction of potential partners, to fully functioning, multi-disciplinary groups.
-Applications that include (or demonstrate strong potential to include) involvement from the following will be prioritized:
+APPLICANTS: Collaboratives can be in any stage of development, from the introduction of partners, to fully functioning, multi-disciplinary groups.
+Applications must include active participation (or demonstrate strong potential to involve) the following:

-SCOPE OF WORK: The scope of work proposed can be narrow and deep - focusing on specific components of the emergency and prehospital care system, or broad and wide across the landscape - as long as a collaborative is committed to engaging local community members, improving racial equity within the system, and considers local data.
+SCOPE OF WORK: The scope of work proposed can be narrow and deep focusing on innovations within specific components of EMS - or broad and wide across the response and care delivery landscape.
+The collaborative must consider local data and engage community members to understand what’s needed to improve racial equity within EMS.
 The following are examples (not requirements) of activities a collaborative could pursue:

-• assess the current system and highlight any racial disparities or biases
+assess the current system to identify any racial disparities or biases;

-• share processes, progress, and outcomes with key regional and state agencies to support the integration, spread, and sustainability of innovations achieved
+share best practices with regional and state agencies to support the integration, spread, and sustainability of innovations achieved.

-REPORTING REQUIREMENTS: Progress report meetings with CARESTAR will be held approximately every six months, and larger gatherings with other grantees will occur 1-2x per year.
+REPORTING REQUIREMENTS: Progress report meetings with CARESTAR will be held approximately every six months, with larger grantee gatherings on occasion.

 Leighton Honorees